 Which Is Better: Flea Collar Or Drops?

-There is no right or wrong when it comes to flea treatment, as long as it works well on your Yorkie.
+There is no right or wrong when it comes to the best flea treatment for Yorkies, as long as it works well on your pup.

 Probably more people prefer dog flea collars, because they can last for a few months.
 They are also an excellent alternative, if you are against using chemical drops that might have some other side effects.

 Let’s take a look at each option in a little more depth, before going into a bit more info on fleas and how to deal with them in general.